 ADR has a number of benefits when compared to the Courts.
-They are lower cost and less formal, with a greater focus on what is important to the parties, rather than your legal rights.
-Rather than a “winner” and a “loser”, parties have greater control over the outcome, meaning you may walk away more satisfied than if you were to go through the Courts.
+They are lower cost and less formal, with a greater focus on what is important to the parties as opposed to legal rights.
+Rather than a “winner” and a “loser”, parties have greater control over the outcome, meaning they may walk away more satisfied than if recourse was sought through the Courts.

 At Nicholes Family Lawyers, we have a range of trained professionals who can help you pursue many of the different types of ADR available.

 Read more about the different types of ADR below.

 Mediation is an informal dispute settlement process which is managed by a trained third party, called a mediator.

 The intention of mediation is to facilitate discussions surrounding issues of dispute, and, where possible, encourage parties to resolve their issues and reach agreement.

 The discussions that take place during mediation are confidential and cannot be used against either party in litigation unless there are exceptional circumstances.